-In line with its principles, the Sofidel Group decides the pay of its employees in compliance with legal standards and guarantees respect for the criteria of fairness and transparency.
+The Sofidel Group, in line with its principles, determines the pay of its employees in compliance with legal standards and guarantees respect for the criteria of fairness and transparency.

-An analysis carried out in the countries where the Group is present showed that minimum salaries, where set, are amply respected.
+An analysis carried out in the countries where the Group is present showed that minimum wages, where set, are amply respected.

 Performance Evaluation Programmes

 The qualitative performance assessment is made through the constant measurement of a series of parameters that indicate performance: individual commitment, skills/professionalism, problem solving, quality, ability to work together (teamwork), communication/interpersonal skills, spirit of initiative, delegation, control and development of co-workers.
 The behavioural approach has proven very effective in linking company strategy to the conduct required to implement it.
 The evaluation also ensures periodic self-monitoring of performance, a check on its progress and the possibility of making changes and corrections designed to improve it.